-As an exception to the 51% or more continued ownership rule, generally experience will not continue or transfer unless the WCH&SB is satisfied that the "business operations remain substantially the same", such that the risk and industry hazard are likely to remain unchanged.
-The industry classification will also remain generally the same.
+As an exception to the 51 per cent (51%) or more continued ownership rule, generally experience will not continue or transfer unless the YWCHSB is satisfied that the business operations remain substantially the same, such that the risk and industry hazard are likely to remain unchanged.
+The industry classification will also remain the same.